temporalio/cli/docs/workflow/describe.md

 Temporal workflow namespace (default: default)

 **--raw**
-Print properties as they are stored
+Print properties as they are stored.

 **--reset-points**
-Only show auto-reset points
+Only show auto-reset points.

 **--run-id**
 Alias: **-r**